 - Call the pupil's parent on the morning of the first day of unexplained absence to ascertain the reason.
-If the school cannot reach any of the pupil's emergency contacts, the school may e.g. contact police] - Identify whether the absence is approved or not - Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session(s) for which the pupil was absent - Call the parent on each day that the absence continues without explanation, to make sure proper safeguarding action is taken where necessary.
+If the school cannot reach any of the pupil's emergency contacts, the school may do one of the following, make a house visit, contact CME or MASH. - Identify whether the absence is approved or not - Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session(s) for which the pupil was absent - Call the parent on each day that the absence continues without explanation, to make sure proper safeguarding action is taken where necessary.
 If absence continues, the school will consider involving an education welfare officer - Where relevant, report the unexplained absence to the pupil's youth offending team officer - Where appropriate, offer support to the pupil and/or their parents to improve attendance - Identify whether the pupil needs support from wider partners, as quickly as possible, and make the necessary referrals